-6. Holders of qualifying holdings
+7. Holders of qualifying holdings

-The directors regard The Standard Club Limited ("Standard Club"), a company limited by guarantee and registered in Bermuda (no. 1837), as the immediate and ultimate parent undertaking and ultimate controlling party by virtue of its 100% shareholding in the club.
+The directors regard The Standard Club Limited ("Standard Club"), a company limited by guarantee and registered in Bermuda (no. 1837), as the immediate and ultimate parent undertaking and ultimate controlling party by virtue of its 100% shareholding in Standard Ireland.

-Copies of the consolidated financial statements of Standard Club can be obtained from the registered office: Swan Building, 26 Victoria Street, Hamilton HM 12, Bermuda.
+Copies of the consolidated financial statements of Standard Club can be obtained from the registered office: Swan Building, 26 Victoria Street, Hamilton HM 12, Bermuda, and from the website: